 One of the most important things for the e-commerce business is the quality of photos that are presented on the advertising website.
 Audiences to your store can’t see, touch or smell your products, but they can only visualize them throughout your product photos.
 The way you present your products online has a significant impact on sales.
 Low-quality product shots can easily destroy the desire of your consumers to even continue reading the rest of your post.
 On the other hand, beautiful shots will attract the audience and make them stick around for enough time to read the rest of what you are trying to say.

-The product photography includes huge types of different product that are varying sizes and weights.
+Product photography includes huge types of different products that are of varying sizes and weights.
 For the big size product, like furniture, chairs, and tables they are normally photographed outdoors with natural lights or indoors with the appropriate lighting system.
-This type of product photography is much like the everyday shots.
+This type of product photography is much like everyday shots.

 In this post, I’ll show you how to set up your own studio and shoot your own product photos in simple steps.
 You are going to learn how to save money on product photography and how to improve your store’s look and performance.
 I’ll also take you through some tips on how to optimize your product images for e-commerce so that you can increase your online sales.

 DSLR cameras are getting more affordable every year, so if you plan on taking lots of product photos, it may make sense to invest in a good digital camera.
 You may check my post >> What Is the Best Camera for Photography? – The 10 Best DSLRs<< The post review some Canon models that are perfect for most types of photography.
 As for the camera lens, be sure to invest in decent lenses.
 I normally use a Canon EF 50mm F/1.8 STM & Canon EF 100mm f/2 USM lenses which can accommodate mid-range and portrait work.

 Here are a few things to keep in mind when pulling together your gear:

 - Don’t use a wide-angle lens.
 You will distort your product.